Girish21/HTTP-Caching/README.md

 ### Public and Private

-Public directive indicates that the response may be cached by any cache.
-Usefull for caching assets like web fonts, images, style sheet
+The `Public` directive indicates that the response may be cached by any cache.
+Useful for caching assets like web fonts, images, style sheet

 ```js
 Cache-Control: public
 ```

-Private directive indicates that the response is intended for a single user only and must not be stored by a shared cache.
+The `Private` directive indicates that the response is intended for a single user only and must not be stored by a shared cache.

 ```js
 Cache-Control: private